Keyfactor/keyfactor-sample-jobcompletionhandler/README.md

 #### 7 - Restart IIS

-This Unity registration will require that the web server is restarted, which can be done by running the iisreset command.
+Changes to Unity registration will require that the web server is restarted, which can be done by running the iisreset command.

 At this point trace messages should appear in the Orchestrator API endpoint logs whenever a WinCert store type job is completed by an orchestrator.
 By default the logs will be at `C:\Keyfactor\logs\Command_OrchestratorsAPI_Log.txt`

- *** Needs cleanup below ***

 # Understanding the Sample